mannurkishorreddy/streamlit-replicate-img-app/README.md

 <img src="images/ME-Naics-7225-A-small-honey-bee-is-near-a_wide.jpg" alt="Streamlit Replicate Image App" style="width:100%;max-width:1000px">

-# DreamStudio Storyboard Generator
+# Storyboard Generator

-## Supports loading prompts from a CSV file and outputing storyboard content to GitHub
+## Loads prompts from CSV files / Outputs storyboard content to GitHub

-[Our Model.Earth team](https://model.earth/io) is creating a Streamlit application that transforms text prompts into storyboard images and videos using the Replicate, Leonardo and other generative AI APIs.
+[Our Storyboard Team](https://model.earth/io), led by Kishor and Anthony, has created a Streamlit application that transforms text prompts into storyboard gallery images and videos using the Replicate, Leonardo and other generative AI APIs.
 Users can enter a prompt or load prompts from a CSV file.
 Images are generated in different aspect ratios and can be saved directly to a GitHub repository for easy access and embedding using either our [JQuery Images Display](https://model.earth/replicate/images/) or [React Gallery](https://model.earth/replicate/gallery/view/).

 ### Features